 The contribution requirements for the GLI Program are governed by §51.1-506 and §51.1-508 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies and school divisions by the Virginia General Assembly.
-The total rate for the Group Life Insurance Program was 1.31% of covered employee compensation.
+The total rate for the GLI Program was 1.31% of covered employee compensation.
 This was allocated into an employee and an employer component using a 60/40 split.
 The employee component was 0.79% (1.31% X 60%) and the employer component was 0.52% (1.31% X 40%).
 Employers may elect to pay all or part of the employee contribution; however, the employer must pay all of the employer contribution.
 Each employer's contractually required employer contribution rate for the year ended June 30, 2019 was 0.52% of covered employee compensation.
 This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2017.
 The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits payable during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the GLI Program from the entity were \$20,207 and \$19,517 for the years ended June 30, 2019 and June 30, 2018, respectively.
+Contributions to the GLI Program from the entity were \$20,863 and \$20,207 for the years ended June 30, 2019 and June 30, 2018, respectively.

-GLI OPEB Liabilities, GLI OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to the Group Life Insurance Program OPEB
+GLI OPEB Liabilities, GLI OPEB Expense, Deferred Outflows of Resources and Deferred Inflows of Resources Related to the Group Life Insurance Program OPEB

-At June 30, 2019, the entities reported a liability of \$300,000 for its proportionate share of the Net GLI OPEB Liability.
-The Net GLI OPEB Liability was measured as of June 30, 2018 and the total GLI OPEB liability used to calculate the Net GLI OPEB Liability was determined by an actuarial valuation as of that date.
+At June 30, 2020, the Authority reported a liability of \$322,524 for its proportionate share of the Net GLI OPEB Liability.
+The Net GLI OPEB Liability was measured as of June 30, 2019 and the total GLI OPEB liability used to calculate the Net GLI OPEB Liability was determined by an actuarial valuation performed as of June 30, 2018, and rolled forward to the measurement date of June 30, 2019.
 The covered employer's proportion of the Net GLI OPEB Liability was based on the covered employer's actuarially determined employer contributions to the Group Life Insurance Program for the year ended June 30, 2018 relative to the total of the actuarially determined employer contributions for all participating employers.
-At June 30, 2019, the participating employer's proportion was 0.01982% as compared to 0.02061% at June 30, 2018.
+At June 30, 2020, the participating employer's proportion was 0.01982% as compared to 0.01974% at June 30, 2019.

-For the year ended June 30, 2019, the participating employer recognized GLI OPEB expense of \$6,000.
-Since there was a change in proportionate share between measurement dates, a portion of the GLI OPEB expense was related to deferred amounts from changes in proportion.
+For the year ended June 30, 2020, the participating employer recognized GLI OPEB expense of \$7,468.
+Since there was a change in proportionate share between measurement dates, a portion of the GLI OPEB expense was related to deferred amounts from changes.

-At June 30, 2019, the employer reported deferred outflows of resources and deferred inflows of resources related to the GLI OPEB from the following sources:
+At June 30, 2020, the employer reported deferred outflows of resources and deferred inflows of resources related to the GLI OPEB from the following sources: